 Question: When I use FTP client to connect to an FTP site, the following error occurs: 530 User cannot log in, home Directory Inaccessible.
 Login failed.

+Solution: This solution applies to MS-FTP Servers only.
 This problem occurs when the home directory of the Default FTP site does not exist, or the user does not have Read permission on the home directory.

+Set Everyone Read permission on Home Directory of Default FTP Site.
 To Set Read Permission on Default FTP Site, follow these steps:

 To Set Read Permission for Everyone on Default FTP Path, follow these steps: